Odunsih/HNG1/Readme.md

 ## Files

-- `index.html`: The HTML file that the selection of the difficuly level.
+- `index.html`: The HTML file that contain the selection of the difficuly level.
 - `easy.html`: The HTML file for the easy level.
 - `medium.html`: The HTML file for the medium level.
 - `hard.html`: The HTML file for the hard level.